 Advantages of e-bikes:

 1. E-bikes enable affordable, 2-wheeled transportation to people with limitations on their ability to ride purely human-powered vehicles.
 They open up the world of cycling, especially social club riding, to folks with injuries, disabilities, or advanced age.
-These riders were the first market for e-bikes and the technology enabled these riders to enjoy everything from running errands by e-bike to keeping up with the cub ride or family outing with younger, stronger and uninjured cyclists.
+These riders were the first market for e-bikes and the technology enabled these riders to enjoy everything from running errands by e-bike to keeping up with the club ride or family outing with younger, stronger and uninjured cyclists.

-2. The joy of two-wheeled movement, that feeling of flying is certainly there for the e-bike, as it is for the motorcycle.
+3. The joy of two-wheeled movement, that feeling of flying is certainly there for the e-bike, as it is for the motorcycle.

 (Reuters Health) - The authors analyzed emergency department data collected from 2000 to 2017 by the United States Consumer Product Safety Commission’s National Electronic Injury Surveillance System (NEISS), on injuries involving all three types of vehicles.

 While people riding e-bikes were more likely to suffer internal injuries and be hospitalized compared to the other riders, powered scooter users had higher rates of concussion.
 E-bike injuries were also more than three times as likely to involve a collision with a pedestrian than either scooter or traditional bike injuries, the researchers report in the journal Injury Prevention